-Q 106: What benefits will be available for adults newly eligible for Medicaid?
+Q 106: What benefits are available for childless adults eligible for Medicaid?

-Each state can define the benefit package for this newly-eligible group.
+Each state that expanded Medicaid has defined the benefit package for this newly-eligible group.
 The benchmark benefit package needs to at least include the essential health benefits (EHB) available through the [insert name of state exchange].
-(See Question 17.)
+(See Question 16.)
 Contact the [insert name of state Medicaid agency] at [insert contact information] for more information.